Acebuchal - The lost village

 Aktualisiert: vor 2 Tagen

 ** For German click here **

-Picturesque and unspoilt it is one of the most special white villages (pueblos blancos) in the area.
+Picturesque and unspoiled it is one of the most special white villages (pueblos blancos) in the area.
 It was once an important trading post and for this reason, this tiny village has an interesting past.
 The visit is a must, and here is why:

 Originally founded in the 17th century, the village is along the traditional muleteers’ route between Granada and Malaga.
-It has always acted as stop over for passing traders, a place to rest and get supplies.
+It has always acted as stopover for passing traders, a place to rest and get supplies.
 A peaceful life, until the Spanish civil war started 1936.

 As with so many villages in the area, Frigiliana and Acebuchal suffered terribly during that time from 1936 - 1939.
 Frigiliana was declared ‘Red,’ (Republican) in July of 1936.
 The Fascists quickly retook the village in February of 1937 and took their revenge on anyone suspected of being communist.
-The executions and reign of terror drove many villagers into the surrounding mountains where they formed a left wing Guerilla movement known as the Marquis – lead by José Muñoz Lozano.
+The executions and reign of terror drove many villagers into the surrounding mountains where they formed a left-wing Guerilla movement known as the Marquis – lead by José Muñoz Lozano.
 When the Civil War ended 1939, Franco turned his attention to mopping up any resistance movements.
-The Marquis were top of his list.
+The Marquis was top of his list.

 Until 1952 a terrible Guerilla war took place.
 Frigiliana and Acebuchal were right on the front line.
 The villagers were harassed from both sides.
 In the summer of 1948 the authorities ordered the residents of Acebuchal (around 200 people) to abandon their homes.
 Without warning.
 They left everything behind, all their belongings and even their animals.
 Acebuchal became a ghost town.